Launching mobile-first apps during the Yahoo revamp

 Challenge

-Make legacy applications mobile-first and launch new applications to capture new users.
+Make legacy applications mobile-first and launch new mobile applications to capture new user segments.

 Context

-Yahoo's communication products required a complete overhaul to align with a major brand revamp and transition to a mobile-first, modern market strategy.
-The challenge was two-fold: to understand 1) mobile-first while capturing new market share 2) with innovative applications.
+Yahoo's communication products required a complete overhaul to align with a major brand revamp and transition to a mobile-first market strategy.
+The challenge was two-fold— to understand #1 mobile-first while capturing existing users #2 understand new user segment behavior.

 Impact

-Operationalized data-driven design with continuous iterative testing and high-fidelity feedback loop.
+2. Operationalized data-driven design with continuous iterative testing and high-fidelity feedback loop that shaped shaped core UI with enhanced usability.

 Difficulty